certtools/intelmq/docs/Developers-Guide.md

     bot.start()
 ```

-There are some names with special meaning:
+There are some names with special meaning.
+These can be used i.e. called:
-* `init`: called at startup, use it to set up the bot (initializing classes, loading files etc)
-* `process`: processes the messages
-* `start`: internal method to run the bot, don't use this name!
 * `stop`: Shuts the bot down.
-If overloaded, call the parent's method too!
 * `receive_message`, `send_message`, `acknowledge_message`: see next section
 * `parameters`: the bots configuration as object
+* `start`: internal method to run the bot

+These can be defined:
+* `init`: called at startup, use it to set up the bot (initializing classes, loading files etc)
+* `process`: processes the messages
+* `shutdown`: To Gracefully stop the bot, e.g. terminate connections

 All other names can be used freely.